Japan Self-Defense Forces: Establishment

 On 19 January 1960, the United States and Japan signed a revised version of the US-Japan Security Treaty which corrected the unequal status of Japan in the 1951 treaty by adding mutual defense obligations and which remains in force today.
 The U.S. is required to give prior notice to Japan of any mobilization of US forces based in Japan.
 The US is also prohibited from exerting any power on domestic issues within Japan.
-The treaty obligates Japan and the United States to assist each other if there's an armed attack in territories administered by Japan.
+The treaty obligates Japan and the United States to assist each other if there is an armed attack in territories administered by Japan.
 Because it states that any attack against Japan or the United States in Japanese territory would be dangerous to each country's peace and safety, the revised treaty requires Japan and the United States to maintain capacities to resist common armed attacks; thus, it explains the need for US military bases in Japan.
 This had the effect of establishing a military alliance between Japan and the United States.
 The revised treaty has never been amended since 1960, and thus has lasted longer in its original form than any other alliance between two great powers since the Peace of Westphalia treaties in 1648.

 Although possession of nuclear weapons is not explicitly forbidden in the constitution, Japan does not own any.
 The Atomic Energy Basic Law of 1956 limits research, development, and use of nuclear power to peaceful uses only.
 Beginning in 1956, national policy embodied non-nuclear principles that forbade the nation from possessing or manufacturing nuclear weapons or allowing them to be introduced into its territories.
 In 1976, Japan ratified the Treaty on the Non-Proliferation of Nuclear Weapons (adopted by the United Nations Security Council in 1968) and reiterated its intention never to "develop, use, or allow the transportation of nuclear weapons through its territory"; nonetheless, because of its advanced technological capabilities and large number of operating nuclear power plants, Japan is considered "nuclear capable", i.e., it could develop usable nuclear weapons within one year if the political situation changes significantly.
 Thus, many analysts consider Japan a de facto nuclear state.
 Japan is often said to be a "screwdriver's turn" away from possessing nuclear weapons or possessing a "bomb in the basement".

-In 1983, Japanese Prime Minister Yasuhiro Nakasone pledged to make Japan an "unsinkable aircraft carrier in the Pacific", assisting the United States in defending against the threat of Soviet bombers.
+In 1983, Japanese prime minister Yasuhiro Nakasone pledged to make Japan an "unsinkable aircraft carrier in the Pacific", assisting the United States in defending against the threat of Soviet bombers.

 In 1990, the United States called on its ally Japan for assistance in the Gulf War.
 However, then-current Japanese interpretation of Article 9 forbade the overseas dispatch of Japanese military troops.
 Accordingly, Japan contributed $9 billion in monetary support.

 On 28 May 1999, the Regional Affairs Law was enacted.
-It allows Japan to automatically participate as "rear support" if the United States wages war under "regional affairs."
+It allows Japan to automatically participate as "rear support" if the United States wages war under "regional affairs".